Tour Guide

 Bert Ingram Rodeo Room

-The rodeo room displays memorabilia and photographs associated with the former Jasper Centre Ranch Rodeo, and other district rodeos including the Murraydale Stampede, which is the oldest continually operating Rodeo in Canada.
+The Rodeo Room showcases memorabilia and photographs from the former Jasper Centre Ranch Rodeo, as well as other regional rodeos—including the Murraydale Stampede, the oldest continuously operating rodeo in Canada.

 School Room